 It’s worth noting that for gamers after the full G-SYNC experience, they need to ensure the Alienware monitor is directly connected to the HDMI or DisplayPort on their PC.

 Though the Alienware AW3821DW provides a nice range of ports, Be aware that this monitor does not come with a HDMI 2.1 port.
-If you’re planning to game on a next-gen console such as PS5 or Xbox Series X/S, you’ll be limited to 4K at 60Hz, if you’re after Next Gen gaming at 120Hz however, you’ll need to find the best HDMI 2.1 monitor.
-Those who haven’t made their mind up between PS5 & Xbox Series X, lean on us as we consider PS5 vs Xbox Series X.
+This means that you’ll be limited to 4K at 60Hz.
+As a result, this is not the best monitor for PS5 or the best monitor for Xbox Series X. If you’re after Next Gen gaming at 120Hz you’ll need to find the best HDMI 2.1 monitor.

 Features to look out for in ultrawide gaming monitors

 You’re likely to be playing graphic heavy games which perform at their best when your monitor has a high resolution.
 As an easy rule, the image quality of a higher resolution monitor will be superior to that of a lower resolution monitor, meaning your ultrawide gaming monitor will display more information on the screen with crisper images overall.

 Ultrawide gaming monitors vary from 2560 x 1080, 3440 x 1440, 3840 x 1600, and 5120 x 2160 (known as 4K), and now 7680 x 4320 which is 8K.
 It’s worth knowing what your PC’s GPU can handle, since higher resolutions like 4K and 8K will be much more taxing.
 Checking what resolution matches your PC’s performance is a sure-fire way of saving yourself hundreds of dollars whilst optimizing your PC’s gaming performance.